By Thomas J. Urban

 Additionally, you should find out whether the brokerage firm and its clearing firm are members of the Securities Investor Protection Corporation (SIPC).
 SIPC provides limited customer protection if a brokerage firm becomes insolvent.

-According to the SEC’s “Ask Questions” document, these are some of the questions you should be asking your advisors to assure you don’t become the next victim:
+According to the SEC’s “Ask Questions” document, these are some of the questions you should be asking your advisors to assure you don’t become the next victim of investment advisor fraud:

 What to Ask About the Advisor: